Skip to main content

 Storm Damages

 Wind and hail damage can wreak havoc on a property.
-Depending on the type of roof and the quality of materials used, severe weather can have a variety of results.
-Asphalt shingles are the most susceptible type of roof to severe weather.
+Depending on the type of roof and the severity of the storm, the damages can vary widely.
+Asphalt shingle roofs are usually the ones most affected by severe weather.
 In cases such as wind damage to shingles, the damages may be obvious to a ground observer.
 They might see shingles that are lifted, cracked, or completely missing.
 With hail on asphalt shingles, only the very worst damages would be obvious to a ground observer.
-It is absolutely necessary for an inspector who’s well versed in roofing and storm damages, to conduct a fair and thorough inspection.
+It is absolutely necessary for an inspector who’s well versed in roofing and storm damages, to conduct a thorough inspection.
 Hail strikes to an asphalt roof can have two effects.
 First, the strike can loosen the granules or even remove them completely from their spot.
-These granules are essential to the proper function and longevity of the material.
 The granules are adhered to an ‘asphalt embedded fiberglass-mat’.
 This mat is the core of the shingle.
+The granules are essential for protecting the core from UV damage.
 The second effect is that a hard enough hail strike will cause an actual fracture to the mat.
 As with all pliable building materials, the mat experiences daily expansion and contraction with the heat-of-day and cool-of-night.
 As months and years of this daily movement occurs, the hail strike areas will show a much worse ‘wear and tear’ than areas without strikes.
 Given enough time, a strike can degrade into a hole that actually leaks.
 This reduction in lifespan is the reason the insurance company owes for the damages.

 Hail strikes to metal roofing usually only result in cosmetic damages.
 This is one of the reasons why we feel that our customers are best served by a quality metal roof system.
 However, it is critical when choosing insurance coverage that the owner avoid any “cosmetic damage waiver” offered by the insurance company.
 It is possible to have large dents in a metal roof, which will not leak.
 The insurance company would consider this damage to be cosmetic, and would deny a roof replacement with a waiver in place.
 However, the property owner may be unhappy if they can see dented metal from the ground.